Rikko1204/TowerDefenseBasics/README.md

 The quick yet challenging spin on the Tower Defense Genre

-## Features of Current Release
+## Features of Prototype Release 2.0
-* Healer and Basic Enemy
+* Basic, Healer and Dasher
 	* The healer is tankier and heals itself over time!
-* Life System
-	* Let more than 2 enemies through and you lose
-* Infinite Waves
-* Main Menu
+	* The dasher becomes immune and dashes a great distance across the map when damaged
+* Cannon and Xbow (CrossBow)
+	* Xbow does rapid small damage
-* Basic tower: Cannon
+	* Cannon does heavy slow damage
+* 1 Upgrade for each Tower!
+* Full waves System: Start with 20 Lives and 50 Gold to Defeat 10 Waves!

 ## Unintended bugs
-1. Upgrade and Selling aren't working
+1. Selling after upgrading doesn't refund you extra for your upgrade

 ## Download